 It’s true: I’ve got a diverse blend of personal and professional interests.
 I’ve spent the last 25 years in media, marketing, communications, business development and branding.
 I’ve worked in radio (KUBE 93 Seattle and KBIG Los Angeles), print journalism (Wall Street Journal) and television (E!
 Entertainment).
-I’ve been a communications consultant for 20 years and have worked with multi-million dollar companies assisting in strategic marketing and identity branding, as well as with non-profits assisting in board development and public relations.
+I’ve been a communications consultant for 20 years and have worked with multi-million dollar companies assisting in strategic marketing and identity branding, as well as with non-profits assisting with board development and public relations.

-I look forward to helping you share your words, images and ideas that make life so endlessly interesting. (connect at firstname.lastname@example.org)
+I look forward to helping you share words, images and ideas that make life so endlessly interesting. (connect at firstname.lastname@example.org)